 - Tristan’s view of how the notion of a “product” would change in the next 5 years

 How Can You Listen?

 Tristan Kromer’s interview is available in audio and video.

 I want to let you know that my ebook 13 Skills and Mindsets for Creators and Makers is now available for download.
-During Season 1 of the show, I interviewed over a 100 creators with background in design, filmmaking, arts, creative entrepreneurship and more.
+During Season 1 of the show, I interviewed over 100 creators with a background in design, filmmaking, arts, creative entrepreneurship, and more.
 The goal was to understand what it takes to be successful and stand-out as a creator and maker.
-The outcome of that series of interviews are 13 skills, traits and mindsets that I’ve now documented in this ebook.
+The outcome of that series of interviews is 13 skills, traits, and mindsets that I’ve now documented in this ebook.

 If you are a creator or maker, no matter what background you are from – tech, non-tech, visual arts, filmmaking, or just any other background, you will find this valuable.
 Why?